Open: 6 am-11 pm daily

 The PNC Playground is a fully accessible playground to be enjoyed by all!
 Do you have questions about the PNC Playground?

-The Doermer Kids' Canal is a popular draw for both the very young and old alike.
-The Doermer Kids' Canal has been turned off for the season.
-Check back in the spring for opening information.
+The Doermer Kids' Canal & Rotary Fountain are popular draws for both the very young and old alike.
+Please note, the water in this area has been turned off for the season.
+Check back Memorial Day Weekend, 2023 for more water fun!

 Rental Opportunities in Promenade Park